 Go to Costco or a good butcher.
 You want a whole packer brisket — that means both the flat and the point still attached.
 Don’t buy a pre-trimmed brisket.
 They’ve already removed too much fat and you’ll pay for that later with dry meat.

 Aim for 10 to 14 pounds.
 Smaller briskets cook too fast and give you less margin for error.
+Larger briskets over 16 pounds are harder to manage and take an extraordinary amount of time.
+Stay in the 10 to 14 pound range until you’ve done several cooks.

 Trimming — Don’t Skip This